Clenbuterol: Food contamination

 Clenbuterol is occasionally referred to as "bute" and this risks confusion with phenylbutazone, also called "bute".
 Phenylbutazone, which is a drug also used with horses, was tested for in the 2013 European meat adulteration scandal.

 Intended to result in leaner meat with a higher muscle-to-fat ratio, the use of clenbuterol has been banned in meat since 1991 in the US and since 1996 in the European Union.
 The drug is banned due to health concerns about symptoms noted in consumers.
 These include increased heart rate, muscular tremors, headaches, nausea, fever, and chills.
 In several cases in Europe, these adverse symptoms have been temporary.

 Clenbuterol is a growth-promoting drug in the β agonist class of compounds.
 It is not licensed for use in China, the United States, or the EU for food-producing animals, but some countries have approved it for animals not used for food, and a few countries have approved it for therapeutic uses in food-producing animals.

 Not just athletes are affected by contamination.
 In Portugal, 50 people were reported as affected by clenbuterol in liver and pork between 1998 and 2002, while in 1990, veal liver was suspected of causing clenbuterol poisoning in 22 people in France and 135 people in Spain.

 In September 2006, some 330 people in Shanghai suffered from food poisoning after eating clenbuterol-contaminated pork.

 In February 2009, at least 70 people in one Chinese province (Guangdong) suffered food poisoning after eating pig organs believed to contain clenbuterol residue.
 The victims complained of stomach aches and diarrhea after eating pig organs bought in local markets.

 In March 2011, China's Ministry of Agriculture said the government would launch a one-year crackdown on illegal additives in pig feed, after a subsidiary of Shuanghui Group, China's largest meat producer, was exposed for using clenbuterol-contaminated pork in its meat products.
 A total of 72 people in central Henan Province, where Shuanghui is based, were taken into police custody for allegedly producing, selling, or using clenbuterol.
 The situation has dramatically improved in China since September 2011, when a ban of clenbuterol was announced by China's Ministry of Agriculture.

 Authorities around the world appear to be issuing stricter food safety requirements, such as the Food Safety Modernization Act in the United States, Canada's revision of their import regulations, China's new food laws published since 2009, South Africa's new food law, and many more global changes and restrictions.

+Drug adulterant

+Clenbuterol has been rarely detected in samples of heroin.
+Overdoses of Clenbuterol have been reported from using heroin adulterated with Clenbuterol, with side effects including chest palpitations, muscle spasms and tachycardia.